Christopher-Schulze/Torwell/docs/DOCUMENTATION.md

 - Comprehensive changelog tracking
 - Task list for future improvements

+### 3.4 Hardware Security Module
+Support for PKCS#11 modules is available when compiling with the `hsm` feature.
+`SecureHttpClient` loads the library specified by the `TORWELL_HSM_LIB` environment variable and can access keys on a hardware token.

+### 3.5 Circuit Management
+The command `build_new_circuit` allows creating additional circuits on demand.
+`circuit_metrics` returns the number of currently open circuits and the age of the oldest one if built with the `experimental-api` feature.

+### 3.6 Mobile Workflow
+Running `task mobile:android` or `task mobile:ios` builds a Capacitor-based mobile shell.
+The backend runs a small HTTP bridge on port 1421 when compiled with the `mobile` feature so that the web app can control the Tor client.

 ## 4. Build Process

 The application is built as a standard Tauri project: